 - Type 6, with black hair and dark skin, usually never burns but should play it safe with a sunscreen of SPF 4.

 One of the most effective ways to protect yourself from sun damage is to slowly expose your skin to the sun and develop what is commonly referred to as the “base tan.”
 Type 1s would do this more slowly, over a longer period of time and Type 6s would need a very short amount of time to build up natural sun protection.

 A good rule of thumb is to expose your skin to the sun without any sort of “protection” for 15 minute increments every day, between the hours of 8:00am and 10:00am.
 Over time, your skin will build up natural defenses.
 Proper clothing choices are also essential and a healthier way to protect your skin from the sun.
 Cotton clothing has a natural SPF of 15.
 There are lots of clothing options which allow for layering and increased sun protection while not being too warm or constricting.
 Hats are a must have year round.

-So after reading the links and information above you are pretty convinced that sunscreen and sunblocks are not the way to go, right?
+So after reading the information above you are pretty convinced that sunscreen and sunblocks are not the way to go, right?
 Other than gradual sun exposure and protective clothing, what can you do to protect delicate skin on those days where you will be out in the sun a lot?

 Slather on the COCONUT OIL!
 Yes, that’s right.
 Get your body greased up and ready for the sun by simply using coconut oil!